Gormogon/BSF-Auto-Search/README.md

   ```
 pip install -r REQUIREMENTS
 ```
-3. Add your setting to the included ‘settings.ini’.
+3. Add your settings to the included ‘settings.ini’.
 4. Add your search data to the included ‘search.txt’ (one entry per line).
 5. Run the script:
   ```
 python bfsas.py
 ```

+### Contributing
+To find out how you can contribute, please look [here](https://github.com/Gormogon/BSF-Auto-Search/blob/master/CONTRIBUTING.md).

 ### Versioning